Black Bart (wrestler): World Championship Wrestling (1991)

 Bart made his first WCW PPV appearance seven days later at SuperBrawl I, when he substituted for Larry Zybysko in a match against Big Josh.
 Later that month Bart began teaming regularly with Deadeye Dick in house show matches against Ricky Morton and Dustin Rhodes.
 The full Desperadoes trio entered the ring for the first time on July 3, 1991, in East Rutherford, NJ at the start of the 1991 The Great American Bash tour, where they were defeated by The Freebirds and Badstreet Brad Armstrong.
 On July 14 he wrestled Junkyard Dog in the dark match of the Great American Bash PPV.
 He later appeared as a lumberjack in a match between Big Josh and Black Blood.

 While the Desperadoes angle continued and the trio was shown as late as the June 29 WCW Power Hour program still looking for Stan Hansen, the former AWA champion reportedly wanted no part of the storyline and left for Japan, never to return to wrestle in North America.
 Without Hansen, the group were pushed into service as jobbers and were dissolved as a stable before the end of the year.
 Bart's final match was on August 24, 1991, on the WCW Power Hour, when he teamed with Richard Myers against The WCW Patriots.

 Late career (1991–2002, 2006)

 Two months after departing from WCW, Bart re-emerged in Global Wrestling Federation.
 Teaming with Tug Taylor he faced Chris Walker and Steve Simpson.
 During his tenure he won the Bass Knuckles title, as well as the Tag Team Titles 3 times, including once with John Hawk.
+He also teamed with Bill Irwin as the Wild Bunch and Johnny Mantell as the Rough Riders.

 Harris returned to WCW on November 26, 1995, when he participated in the 60 man, three ring battle royal at World War 3.
 Wrestling as "Big Train Bart", he was eliminated.
 He next appeared on WCW Saturday Night on November 30, where he faced Disco Inferno.